bocchino/fprime/Svc/DpWriter/docs/sdd.md

 This handler receives a mutable reference to a buffer `B`.
 It does the following:

-1. Check that `B` is valid and that the first `sizeof(FwPacketDescriptorType)` bytes of the memory referred to by `B` hold the serialized value [`Fw_PACKET_DP`](../../../Fw/Com/ComPacket.hpp).
+1. Check that `B` is valid.
 If not, emit a warning event.

+1. If the previous succeeded, then check that the size of `B` is large enough to hold a container header  if not, emit a warning event.

+1. If the previous steps succeeded, then check that the first `sizeof(FwPacketDescriptorType)` bytes of the memory referred to by `B` hold the serialized value [`Fw_PACKET_DP`](../../../Fw/Com/ComPacket.hpp).
+   If not, emit a warning event.

-1. If step 1 succeeded, then
+1. If the previous steps succeeded, then

    1. Read the `ProcType` field out of the container header stored in the memory pointed to by `B`.